EngineeringAwesome/IOIO-NXT/README.md

 IOIO-NXT
 ========

-A circuit board that breaks out the pins on a IOIO-OTG to connect to the NXT Socket
+A circuit board that breaks out the pins on a IOIO-OTG to connect to the NXT Socket.